How To Become A Zoo Keeper

 Career Progression Opportunities

-As you get experience, zookeeper your career can grow.
-You can go up to:
+As you gain experience, your career can grow.
+You can move up to:

 Junior Keeper